Arithmetic and geometric Frobenius

 of affine schemes.
-Even in cases where R^{p} = R this is not the identity, unless R is the prime field.
+Even in cases where $R^p=R$ this is not the identity, unless $R$ is the prime field.

-Mappings created by fibre product with φ*, i.e. base changes, tend in scheme theory to be called geometric Frobenius.
+Mappings created by fibre product with $\phi^*$, i.e. base changes, tend in scheme theory to be called geometric Frobenius.
 The reason for a careful terminology is that the Frobenius automorphism in Galois groups, or defined by transport of structure, is often the inverse mapping of the geometric Frobenius.
 As in the case of a cyclic group in which a generator is also the inverse of a generator, there are in many situations two possible definitions of Frobenius, and without a consistent convention some problem of a minus sign may appear.